Thursday, 20 October 2011

 Chop all ingredients well; I used a pair of scissors.

-The tart components (oxalis and sorrel; lemon or cider vinegar if you've got it) provide acid, which gut-bugs hate, and coincidentally taste good, which gets you to drink more of it.
-Young Douglas fir needles taste pleasant too (though the old ones are disgusting), and are the most effective at halting diarrhœa.
-Other conifers are also good if you don't have it.
-I've used spruce and hemlock to good effect.
-Finally, I also just plain ate oxalis and Douglas fir, often, during these days.
+The green tea provides tannins, which tighten up your bowels, and is acidic, which gut-bugs hate.
+Blackberry leaves bring more tannin, are scientifically proven to fight dysentery, and taste alright; the rhizomes bring nuclear amounts of tannin and taste unspeakably awful when chewed, but as an ingredient in a diverse tea mix like this one, are palatable.
+Tart components (oxalis or sorrel; cider vinegar or lemon if you've got it) contribute more acid while tasting good, which encourages you to drink more.
+Young Douglas fir needles are pleasant too, though the older ones are quite strong, and are effective against diarrhœa.
+Other conifers will also work if you don't have Pseudotsuga; I've used spruce and hemlock to good effect.
+Finally, I also just plain ate oxalis and Douglas fir, often, during those days.

-Later, a friend and fellow hermit who came out to check on me said to add Prunella to my dose.
+Later, a friend and fellow hermit came out to check on me, and he suggested I add Prunella to my dose.
 Did it help?
 It didn't hurt.
-It's dreadful stuff, but the oxalis and Douglas fir got it past my tongue.
+It's dreadful stuff all the same, but once again the oxalis and Douglas fir got it past my tongue.
 Similarly, I held willow in reserve, should tougher measures be necessary.
-Willow bark is an excellent medicinal, the original source of aspirin, and highly acidic in its own right.
-It's also the most God-awful revolting bile on the planet, like chewing an aspirin tablet, so I didn't jump right into it.
-And fortunately, I never needed to, this time.
+Willow bark is the origin of aspirin and an excellent medicinal, as well as highly acidic.
+It's also the most God-awful revolting bile on the planet; like chewing an aspirin tablet.
+(Bit of a toss-up between this and blackberry rhizome.)

-What's clear is that this concoction put an immediate end to pyrotechnic dumps and secured the all-important restful night.
-Of course, it wasn't the only measure I took; I also went in for draconian hygiene, fastidious handling of water, mindful hydration habits, and careful monitoring of the quality and quantity of everything that came back out of me.
-I also ordered up some dietary adjustments, chiefly, a well-curried bowl, boiled up with bullion (for the salt), and served with a sadistic squirt of sriracha.
-Intestinal microbes trend to fairly Caucasian tastes; I made sure things got nice and "ethnic" on Mr. Leave It To Beaver Fever.
+This concoction put a decisive end to the pyrotechnic dumps and secured me those all-important restful nights.
+Of course, it wasn't the only measure I took; I also went in for draconian hygiene, fastidious handling of water, mindful hydration habits, and careful monitoring of the quality and quantity of everything that came out of me.
+I also imposed a few dietary adjustments: chiefly, a well-curried bowl, boiled up with bullion (for the salt), and served with a sadistic squirt of sriracha.
+Intestinal microbes trend to Caucasian tastes, so I made sure things got nice and "ethnic" on the old beaver fever.

-Whatever the reason, and whatever it was, it eventually pulled up stakes and left.
+Whatever the reason, and whatever it was in the first place, the disease eventually pulled up stakes and left.
 (You might say, it just didn't have the guts.)
 Whether I beat it, or it just wasn't that scary to begin with, I'll never know.
 But the tea worked.
-One day I had dramatic digestion, then I drank the tea and it went away.
-Then I stopped drinking it (thinking I was "cured") and it came right back.
+One day I had dramatic digestion; then I drank the tea, and it was significantly gone the next.
+Then about a week later I stopped drinking it (thinking I was "cured"; yes, I knew well better than to do this) and the trouble came right back.
 So I drank the tea again, and it went away again.

-For if you listen very closely, you can hear the little bastards scream.
+For if you listen closely, you can hear the little bastards scream.

 4 comments: